 Teachers employ a variety of teaching methodologies to address diverse learning styles and allow individual students to strive toward their potential.
 Teachers promote sharing, creative and cooperative learning, and the pursuit of independent learning goals.
 Students are encouraged to develop critical thinking skills that will allow them to identify problems and create strategies to find solutions.

-As an English-predominant bilingual school, two-thirds of the curriculum is taught in English and one-third in Spanish.
+Spanish is the native language for most of our students.
+We utilize a language immersion model where students begin learning Englich in Kindergarten.
+As they proceed through the grades, some are taught in Spanish and some in English.
 Students learn from each other and from their teachers and other adults in the school, in authentic interactions in the two languages.

 Students who are not Spanish-dominant begin with Spanish as a Second Language before entering the full immersion Spanish program.
 English as a Second Language is required for non-English speakers who enter at first or second grade.
 Students admitted to the school after second grade must be appropriately proficient in English.